Adolf Borchers: Biography

 Following aerial combat on 31 August 1940, Borchers ditched his Messerschmitt Bf 109 E-1 (Werknummer 5808—factory number) in the Thames Estuary but was rescued.
 That day, I. Gruppe (1st group) of JG 77 lost seven Bf 109s in combat over southeastern England, with one pilot killed in action and five taken prisoner of war.
+On 21 November 1940, I. Gruppe of JG 77 was officially redesignated and became IV.
+Gruppe of JG 51.

 Eastern Front

 During Operation Barbarossa, the German invasion of the Soviet Union, he accumulated further victories and by the end of 1941 his score had increased to 23 aerial victories.
-After being promoted to an Officers rank he was appointed Staffelkapitän (squadron leader) of 11.
+After being promoted to an Officers rank, he was appointed Staffelkapitän (squadron leader) of 11.
 Staffel of JG 51 on 20 August 1942, replacing Leutnant Wolfgang Böwing-Treuding who was transferred to 10.
 Staffel.
+On 15 October, Borchers was awarded the German Cross in Gold (Deutsches Kreuz in Gold) for 31 aerial victories.
 By the end of 1942, his number of aerial victories had increased to 38.